Raku/doc/README.md

 actually updated more frequently).
 This is currently the recommended way to consume the documentation.

-This documentation is updated frequently to a GitHub mirror https://rakudocs.github.io but that might be out of sync with the official one.

 ## Docker container

 This documentation is also published as